Amputation compensation claims are very serious medical negligence claims made by patients.

 Failing to recognise the symptoms of DVT means a lack of treatment for the condition, and the delay can do irreparable damage.

 The damage can lead to amputation of the limb.
-It is an avoidable amputation; if it were not for medical negligence, you would not suffer the life-changing surgery.
+It is an avoidable amputation; if it were not for the loss of limb negligence, you would not suffer the life-changing surgery.

 Surgical errors

-Surgical errors occur when the surgeon removes the wrong limb or surgery goes wrong, and they have no choice but to amputate.
+Surgical errors occur when the surgeon removes the wrong limb or surgery goes wrong after a road traffic accident and they have no choice but to amputate.

 An amputation claim can also be when the surgeon removes the left foot instead of your right one.
-Medical negligence should never happen, but it does, and you will have a clear claim for compensation.
+Loss of limb negligence should never happen, but it does, and you will have a clear claim for compensation.

 Errors during surgery happen when the surgeon does not follow good practice.
-If the surgical negligence leads to you losing a limb, you can make a medical negligence compensation claim.
+If the surgical negligence leads to you losing a limb, you can make an amputation compensation claim.

 How can amputation negligence occur?